leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 ## Other Opportunities for Mutation

 The use of mutation instead of copying when references are unique is not limited to array update operators.
-Additionally, Lean attempts to "recycle" constructors whose reference counts are about to fall to zero, reusing them instead of allocating new data.
+Lean also attempts to "recycle" constructors whose reference counts are about to fall to zero, reusing them instead of allocating new data.
 This means, for instance, that `List.map` will mutate a linked list in place, at least in cases when nobody could possibly notice.
 One of the most important steps in optimizing hot loops in Lean code is making sure that the data being modified is not referred to from multiple locations.